-First 5 LA has been awarded a grant from the Office of the California Surgeon General (CA-OSG) and the Department of Health Care Services (DHCS) to participate in the state’s ACEs Aware initiative to address adverse childhood experiences (ACEs) in light of the stress children and their families are experiencing during the COVID-19 pandemic.
+First 5 LA received a grant from the Office of the California Surgeon General (CA-OSG) and the Department of Health Care Services (DHCS) to participate in the state’s ACEs Aware initiative to address adverse childhood experiences (ACEs) in light of the stress children and their families are experiencing during the COVID-19 pandemic.
 With this funding, and in a collaborative partnership, First 5 LA and the American Academy of Pediatrics California Chapter 2 (AAP-CA2) will conduct provider engagement/Peer-to-peer learning sessions to promote the ACEs Aware initiative among the Medi-Cal provider community in Los Angeles County.

->

-> Provider Engagement | Peer-to-Peer Learning
+Provider Engagement | Peer-to-Peer Learning

 This four-lecture series is recommended for primary care pediatricians and family medicine physicians.
 Each session has a duration of approximately 90 minutes (Lecture plus case-based discussion).
 CME available for live and enduring materials.
 Please see the accreditation statements below.

 CME Certificates are available online on the PeerPoint Vault.